Interesting Information About Plant:

 Cross Section of Younger Stem: Roundish

-Stem (or Trunk) Diameter: Less Than The Diameter of a Pencil
+Stem (or Trunk) Diameter: Between The Diameter of a Pencil and a Broom-Handle

-Characteristics of Mature (Brownish) Bark: No Mature Bark (all green)
+Characteristics of Mature (Brownish) Bark: Patchy Bark – Rough Bark

-Length of Leaf (or Leaflet): Longer Than a Writing Pen
+Length of Leaf (or Leaflet): Less than Length of a Credit Card

 Leaf Complexity: Simple

 Edge of Leaf: Smooth

 Patterns of Main-Veins on Leaf (or Leaflet): Parallel

 Change in Color of Foliage in October: No Change

 Color of Flower: Male Are Small Yellow & Female Extremely Small White